-Basic academic qualification is a graduation in Multimedia/ Visual Communication/ Animation and Graphic Design/ Animation and Visual Effects/ Visual Arts/OR related fields with not less than 45% marks (or equivalent grade) in the Part III subjects (Main/Core + Subsidiaries/Complementaries) OR a graduation in any field with an aptitude in media field and adequate software knowledge.
+Basic academic qualification is a graduation in any fields with not less than 45% marks (or equivalent grade) in the Part III subjects (Main/Core + Subsidiaries/Complimentarsssies) with an aptitude in media field and adequate software knowledge.

 - 1) Candidates should submit a portfolio of their works along with their application. - 2) Candidates will be finally selected after a qualifying examination and an interview. - 3) Merit list will be drawn on the basis of the port-folio, qualifying examination and interview (that is, 20:40:40)